Yquetzal/Teaching/MachineLearning.md

-## Machine Learning Techniques and Applications - M2 DISS - 2025/2026

-This is the page of the Machine Learning class of DISS International Master at Lyon 1 University.
+This is the page of the Machine Learning class of DISS International Master at Lyon 1 University, for the academic year **year 2025/2026**

 -----
 ## Room / Schedule